Confluence of singularities of non-linear differential equations via Borel--Laplace transformations: Introduction

+For $\epsilon=0$, the divergence of the formal power series solution of \eqref{eq:BL-system} means that an analytic center manifold does not exist.
+Instead there are ``sectoral center manifolds'' corresponding to the Borel sums of the divergent series.

-It is well known that for generic (non-resonant) values of the parameter $\epsilon\neq0$, there exists a local analytic solution on a neighborhood of each simple singularity $x=\pm\sqrt\epsilon$.
-Previous studies of the confluence phenomenon (see \cite{SS}, \cite{G}) have focused at the limit behavior of these local solutions when $\epsilon\to 0$.
-Because the resonant values of $\epsilon$ accumulate at $0$ in a finite number of directions, these directions of resonance in the parameter space could not be covered in those studies.
+For $\epsilon\neq 0$, it is well known that for non-resonant values of the parameter there exists a local analytic solution on a neighborhood of each singularity $x=\pm\sqrt\epsilon$.
+Previous studies of the confluence phenomenon \cite{SS}, \cite{G} have focused at the limit behavior of these local solutions when $\epsilon\to 0$.
+Because the resonant values of $\epsilon$ accumulate at $0$ in a finite number of directions, these directions of resonance in the parameter space could not be covered in those studies, except if the spectrum of $M$ was of Poincaré type.
+Here we make no assumption other that $M$ is invertible.

 We will construct a new kind of parametric solutions of systems \eqref{eq:BL-system} which are defined and bounded on certain ramified domains attached to both singularities $x=\pm\sqrt\epsilon$ (at which they possess a limit) in a spiraling manner.
-They depend analytically on the parameter $\epsilon$ taken from a ramified sector of opening $>2\pi$ (or $\sqrt\epsilon$ from a sector of opening $>\pi$), thus covering a full neighborhood of the origin in the parameter space (including those parameters values for which the unfolded system is resonant), and they converge uniformly when $\epsilon$ tends radially to 0 to a pair of the classical sectoral solutions: Borel sums of the formal power series solution of the limit system, defined on two sectors covering a full neighborhood of the double singularity at the origin.
+They depend analytically on $\sqrt\epsilon$ from a sector of opening $>\pi$, thus covering a full neighborhood of the origin in the parameter $\epsilon$ space (including those parameters values for which the unfolded system is resonant), and they converge uniformly when $\epsilon\to 0$ to a pair of the classical sectoral solutions: Borel sums of the formal power series solution of the limit system, defined on two sectors covering a full neighborhood of the double singularity at the origin.
 In fact, each such pair of the sectoral Borel sums for $\epsilon=0$ unfolds to a unique above mentioned parametric solution.
-We state these results in Section \ref{subsec:BL-1.2}, and illustrate them in Section \ref{subsec:BL-1.3} on the problem of existence of normalizing transformations for families of linear differential systems unfolding a non-resonant irregular singularity of Poincaré rank 1.